devcompute/Ansible/README.md

 - **Infrastructure Provisioning:** Explore playbooks and roles that automate the provisioning of virtual machines, networks, and cloud resources.
 Quickly set up test environments or deploy production-ready infrastructures with ease.

-- **Configuration Management:** Dive into the power of Ansible for configuration management.
-Discover playbooks that configure software, services, and system settings on remote hosts, ensuring consistency across multiple servers.
+- **Configuration Management:** Configure playbooks that configure software, services, and system settings on remote hosts, ensuring consistency across multiple servers.

 - **Application Deployment:** Witness how Ansible streamlines the deployment process.
 Find playbooks and roles to deploy various applications like web servers, databases, and web applications.